 In general Ren Shen's main actions are as follows: "Very strongly tonifies the Qi.
 Tonifies the Lungs and Spleen.
 Assists the body in the secretion of Fluids and stops thirst.
 Strengthens the Heart and calms the Shen (mind/spirit)."

 Bing Lang is an assistant ingredient in Si Mo Tang.
 This means that it either serves to reinforces the effect of other ingredients or it moderates their toxicity.

 Part used: Dried ripe seed

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Si Mo Tang is mostly used to treat the pattern "Rebellious Liver Qi invading the Stomach" which we describe below.
+As such Si Mo Tang is used by TCM practitioners to treat two different patterns which we describe below.

 Again it wouldn't be correct to say "Si Mo Tang treats bronchial asthma" for instance.
-Rather, Si Mo Tang is used to treat Rebellious Liver Qi invading the Stomach, which is sometimes the root cause behind bronchial asthma.
+Rather, Si Mo Tang is used to treat patterns that are sometimes the root cause behind bronchial asthma.

-Now let's look at Rebellious Liver Qi invading the Stomach, a pattern that TCM practitioners commonly treat with Si Mo Tang.
+Now let's look at the two patterns commonly treated with Si Mo Tang.

 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine